diffplug/atplug/README.md

 - a plugin system for the JVM
   - written in pure Kotlin, might port to Kotlin Multiplatform [someday](https://github.com/diffplug/atplug/issues/1).
 - that generates all plugin metadata for you
-  - write Java/Kotlin/Scala code, *never* write error-prone metadata
+  - write Java/Kotlin/Scala code, *never* write error-prone metadata manually
 - lets you filter the available plugins based on their metadata
   - defer classloading to the last possible instant
 - easy mocking for unit tests